-A separate Help file provides information about configuring for the VCA settings.

-Note: Full VCA configuration and Help is only available on the web browser when MPEG ActiveX software from Bosch is installed on your computer.
-MPEG ActiveX software is available from the Bosch Security Systems DownloadStore (https://downloadstore.boschsecurity.com/)
+A separate Help is available for the VCA settings.
+The Help gives information to make VCA settings.
+Full VCA configuration and Help is only available on the web browser when MPEG ActiveX software from Bosch is installed on your computer.
+MPEG ActiveX software is available, for example, from the Bosch Security Systems DownloadStore (https://downloadstore.boschsecurity.com/)